brownsarahm/online-workshop/_slides/003-zoom.md

 - nonverbal feedback
 - polls
 - breakout rooms
-_We'll come back to these throughout as a strategies_
+_We'll come back to these throughout as strategies_